 In general, the majority of winnings in a personal injury case are awarded as compensatory or general damages, which is to say that they are meant to recoup the monies paid out as a result of the defendant’s negligence.
 As a result of which, most will not be taxed.

 What will be taxed?
 Below is a list of some of the funds that could be taxed:

-- 3. Punitive damages, which are awarded in extraordinary cases, in an effort to punish the defendant for some gross negligence, are generally taxed.
+Punitive damages are awarded in extraordinary cases, in an effort to punish the defendant for some gross negligence, are generally taxed.